 I have started making a habit to explain whether an why a brand is or is not cruelty-free and test or does not test on animals.
 I usually take their animal testing policy and explain the hidden message behind the important messages.
 However, not every brand seem to find it important to have an animal testing policy on their website.
-So with brands such as Guerlain, I had to dig further by checking at least if they have a website for the Chinese market.
-So yes you have guessed it, today I will be answering the questions of whether Guerlain tests on animals and whether it is cruelty-free.
+Today I will be answering the questions of whether Guerlain tests on animals and whether it is cruelty-free.
 So let’s start.

 Does Guerlain test on animals?